larbisahli/pandadoc-document-editor/README.md

 - move thunk and action types
 - useClickOutside in all blocks and fields
 - editor slice more types
-- fix root container not found
+- fix root container not found (adding to blank page)
+- clean up junk code from editor